ThiroshMadhusha/ThiroshMadhusha/README.md

 ```
 For SLIIT Academic Purposes

-Student IT : IT20146238
+Student IT: IT20146238
-Student Name : Jayathunga T.M.
+Student Name: Jayathunga T.M.
 ```

 </p>